thinktandem/tandem/docs/guides/sales-fanatical-prospecting-notes.md

 Summary: Learn to balance the various channels at your disposal for prospecting.

-> The relative distribution of your time investment in each prospecting methodology should be based on your unique situation."
+> The relative distribution of your time investment in each prospecting methodology should be based on your unique situation.

 This may include factors like...